yassinetb/yassinetb.github.io/_pages/internet-favourites.md

 <div class="talks">
     <div class="header-bar">
         <h1>Internet Favourites</h1>
-        <p>Sometimes I stumble upon some stuff on the internet that just deeply impacts.
-Could be a Youtube video, an article, a Reddit Thread.
-Often, these are things I would like to pledge to get back to at least once a year - to keep me in check whenever in need.
-These are listed on this page.
-It's in no particular order - if at some point it gets too long, I should sort them by themes - feel free to harass me to get that done.</p>
+        <p>Sometimes I stumble upon some stuff on the internet that deeply impacts and fascinates me.
+I always feel an urge to share with my friends; but every mind is different - ideas that fascinate me often do not resonate with my friends in the same way, or at least, not at the same time.
+In the end, our fascination for an idea is less dependant on the idea's quality than it is dependant on our (unconscious) openness to it at a given time.
+        Who knows - maybe your mind is currently open for some fascination?
+Maybe you'll find something here...</p>
     </div>
 </div>